NatalyaBranets/spring-course/spring-app1/README.md

 # spring-course
-XML bean configuration in a Spring Application
+XML bean configuration in a MusicPlayer Application